 Provocation-neutralization: Various concentrations of food allergens are injected under the skin or placed under the tongue.
 The patient then reports all subjective sensations and any sensation is interpreted as “positive” for food allergy.
-Additional doses are administered until the sensation disappears, resulting in “neutralization” of the allergy.
+Additional doses are administered until the sensation disappears, resulting in the “neutralization” of the allergy.

 Electrodermal analysis: This measures changes in skin resistance while a patient is exposed to an allergen.
-A drop in electrical resistance is reported to indicate allergy.
+A drop in electrical resistance is reported to indicate an allergy.

 Applied kinesiology: This assesses changes in muscle strength before and after a patient is exposed to an allergen, typically through a sealed glass vial applied to the skin.

 As you can see, there is a vast array of unvalidated food allergy/intolerance tests being offered.
 Some of these concepts are simply ridiculous with no scientifically plausible explanation.
 Others play off similar ideas that are useful for other conditions and mistakenly attempt to apply the same methodology.